Updated May 2022

 If you’re currently online and looking at a touring motorcycle tool kit that costs more than your bike, then don’t bother.

 Sure, you’ll have some cool-looking tools.
-But you won’t know how to use them.
-All they’ll do is take up space and provide you with some extra weight to cart around.
+But you won’t know how to use them, and all they’ll do is take up space and provide you with some extra weight to cart around.

 Learn How To Use Your Touring Motorcycle Tool Kit!